cc5212/2019-airbnb-kafka-notifier/README.md

 /data/hadoop/kafka/2.11-2.0.0/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic airbnb-client
 ```
-The airbnb-producer topic will have the rows of the file [New Calendar3].
+The airbnb-producer topic will have the rows of the file calendarFinal.csv.

 The airbnb-client topic will have the rows filtered of the file [New Calendar3].
 It will have the rows that have changed their availability from false to true.